aykhazanchi/id2223-scalable-ml/lab2/README.md

 # ID2223 - Lab 2

 The goal of the assignment was to fine-tune a pre-trained transformer model, Whisper, to transcribe Swedish language audio (or audio of our mother tongue) to text.
 We chose to transcribe the Swedish language.
+The data preparation and model training are implemented using Google Colab notebooks, and the user interface was implemented as a Huggingface space using Gradio acting as inference pipeline.
+The implementation of the data preparation and training pipelines and the interface are described below.

 ## Interface